 Monday, August 13, 2018

-Earlier this year, I had a job interview, wherein I had to give a pitch about myself.
+Earlier this year, I had a job interview for a Finance role, wherein I had to give a pitch about myself.
 I found the task a little daunting (how does one sell themselves without sounding egotistical?), but I remembered one of the fundamental tenets of good film writing: show, don't tell.

 Rather than tell my interviewers what I could do, I thought I'd show them.
 I said I had some experience with R, and put my money where my mouth was in the form of this graph: